 This recipe makes 4 cups of finished pesto.
 One cup is perfect for a pound of pasta, so put that aside for the evening meal.
 At serving, drain the cooked pasta, put it back in the pot immediately and thoroughly stir in the pesto.
 Sprinkle servings at the table with additional cheese, if desired.

 Put the remaining three cups in freezer bags and freeze them.
-Pesto freezes beautifully and you'll have the pleasure of a delicious green meal in the dead of winter.
+Pesto freezes beautifully and you'll have the pleasure of a delicious and nutritious green meal in the dead of winter.